On this page:

 Enrollment in Directed Study is with the approval of a faculty member.
 A contract (linked below), signed by both the faculty member and the student, must be submitted to the Office of Academic Affairs (OAA) before students can register.
-After the Directed Study is completed, the student must submit a Directed Studies Log (linked below) signed by the faculty member to the OAA for inclusion in the student's academic file.
+After the Directed Study is completed, the student must submit a Directed Studies Log (see student handbook) signed by the faculty member to the OAA for inclusion in the student's academic file.

 Enrollment in Applied Teaching Practice is with the approval of a faculty member.
 Applied Teaching Practice (PSI 9940) provides academic credit for students' teaching experience.
 In this course, students are given hands-on experience in assisting faculty in teaching a course or seminar.
-A contract (linked below), signed by both the faculty member and the teaching assistant, must be submitted to the Office of Academic Affairs (OAA) before students can register.
+A contract (see student handbook), signed by both the faculty member and the teaching assistant, must be submitted to the Office of Academic Affairs (OAA) before students can register.